yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 * Boolean operators

-The followings are not necessary because Datalevin is a database and it has more powerful features than whatever a search engine can offer:
+The followings are not necessary because Datalevin is a real database and it has more powerful database features than whatever a search engine can offer:

 * Range query is a foundation of Datalevin database